Digital transformation of finance and accounting functions has become a major challenge for organizations of all kinds.

 Why digitalize accounting and finance departments?

-In a recent survey by PricewaterhouseCoopers (PwC) on 2020 priorities for financial directors, digitalizing the finance and accounting functions for organizations have been a leading consideration since 2018 and will remain so for the next three years.
+In a survey by PricewaterhouseCoopers (PwC) on 2020 priorities for financial directors, digitalizing the finance and accounting functions for organizations have been a leading consideration since 2018 and will remain so for the next three years.
 According to the study, the goal is to “make relevant, high-quality, and meaningful data available to better anticipate and facilitate decision-making.
 Companies need open systems that can collect non-financial and other types of data”.

 Digital transformation and its assortment of new technologies therefore represents a major opportunity for financial decision-makers.
 That includes digitalization as a priority, but also Big Data, analytics, Robotic Process Automation (RPA), not to mention artificial intelligence and virtual assistants.
 All these technologies have a transversal and universal goal, which is to valorize data.